-While some slopes allowing “Rive” production are gently rolling into the autumn mist like Rive Di Manzana in the commune of Vittorio Veneto to the north of Conegliano, others rise abruptly with extreme hill inclinations that reach 80% as in the vineyards of Riva di Guia in the commune of Valdobbiadene.
-Besides the requirement of being located within the specific communes, the grapes for “Rive” wines must come from vineyards with controlled yields of maximum 13 tons per hectare (which is slightly lower than the official 13,5 tons requirement for the Prosecco Superiore DOCG wine) and be manipulated exclusively by hand.
+While some slopes allowing “Rive” production roll gently into the autumn mist like Rive Di Manzana in the commune of Vittorio Veneto to the north of Conegliano, others rise abruptly with extreme hill inclinations that reach 80%, as in the vineyards of Riva di Guia in the commune of Valdobbiadene.
+Besides the requirement of being located within the specific communes, the grapes for Rive wines must come from vineyards with controlled yields of a maximum 13 tons per hectare (which is slightly lower than the official 13.5 tons requirement for the Prosecco Superiore DOCG wine) and be manipulated exclusively by hand.

-Not all the “Rive” hills give birth to “Rive” wines, though: some exist only on paper.
+Not all the Rive hills give birth to Rive wines, though: some exist only on paper.
 “The vineyards are owned by a lot of people,” — says Lodovico Giustiniani, the owner of Borgoluce winery that produces wine from Riva di Collalto in the commune of Susegana.
-“The wineries located closer to the “Rive” area are more interested to produce “Rive” wines.
+“The wineries located closer to Rive areas are more interested to produce “Rive” wines.
 Some “Rive” subzones have several producers, others don’t have any, especially if the growers sell to bigger wineries.”

 “To produce Rive one needs a dedicated project, fewer grapes quantity and more work in the vineyards,” — says Sergio Bramuzzo of Le Manzane winery bottling Rive Di Manzana.

-“Rive” production is still relatively small (only 2,3% of all the Prosecco Superiore DOCG sparkling wines were “Rive” in 2016) not only because enough growers have to come together united by a single winery.
-Smaller wineries are still figuring out how to build “Rive” into their current production, that is already coming from the hills.
-In fact, some small-to-medium size wineries could (if they wanted) convert all their production into “Rive”.
+“Rive” production is still relatively small (only 2,3% of all the Prosecco Superiore DOCG sparkling wines were Rive in 2016) not only because enough growers have to come together united by a single winery.
+Smaller wineries are still figuring out how to build “Rive” into their current production coming from the hills.
+In fact, many small-to-medium size wineries could (if they wanted) convert all their production into “Rive”.

 “In the beginning, we didn’t actually want to produce this category,” — says Vanessa Follador of Tanorè winery that makes “Rive di Guia” from extremely steep hills and older vines near Valdobbiadene.
 “All our vineyards are on the classified hills.
 If we converted all the vineyards we’d produce less wine and would have to set higher prices, which — due to the steepness of our vineyards — are high enough already”.